DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 *An adventure for five 2nd-level characters.*

 > [!tip]+ **A Taste of Horror**
-> The following pages contain a guide to the first acts of the campaign: **Act I: Into the Mists**, **Act II: The Shadowed Town**, and the first two-thirds of **Act III: The Broken Land**.
+> The following pages contain a guide to the first two-thirds of the campaign: **Act I: Into the Mists**, **Act II: The Shadowed Town**, and **Act III: The Broken Land**.
 Updates providing additional content are expected to follow regularly on the /r/CurseOfStrahd subreddit.
 >
 > You can sign up to receive update notifications in your email inbox by joining the free DragnaCarta community on [Patreon](https://www.patreon.com/DragnaCarta).
 >